Eating well doesn’t have to mean spending more money or buying costly “health foods.”

 Tip #1: Plan Ahead

-Before you shop, check store flyers to look for nutritious foods and ingredients on sale-consider using phone apps for updates on sales and savings daily.
+Sometimes online grocery shopping can help.
+Before you shop, check store flyers to look for nutritious foods and ingredients on sale and consider using phone apps for updates on sales and savings daily.

 Tip #2: Choose Wisely

-Take it easy on convenience foods like sweets and snack foods as these provide fewer nutrients for your food dollar.
+Take it easy on convenience foods, like sweets and snack foods,as they provide fewer nutrients for your food dollar.

-Get more nutrition for your money by choosing nutrient-dense foods such as fruits and vegetables (fresh, frozen, canned), fat-free or low-fat dairy products, whole grains, seafood, such as tuna, lean meats, deli meats and eggs.
+Get more nutrition for your money by choosing nutrient-dense foods.
+Fill up on items such as fruits and vegetables (fresh, frozen, canned), fat-free or low-fat dairy products, whole grains, seafood such as tuna, lean meats, deli meats and eggs.

-If you want to save money by buying large sizes of food, share with a friend or neighbor as large sizes may cost less.
+If you want to save money by buying large sizes of food, share the cost with a friend or neighbor.
+Large sizes may cost less initially, but these foods are not a bargain if you end up throwing it away.

 Carey Stites is a certified personal trainer, group fitness instructor and a Registered Dietitian with a master’s degree in nutrition.
 Carey is currently the Registered Dietitian working with Wellstone in Harker Heights.
 Contact her at email@example.com.